dewasahu2003/mlops-python-package/README.md

 You can find all the parameters of your program in the `src/[package]/jobs/*.py` files.

-You can also print the full schema supported by this package using `poetry run bikes --schema`.
+You can also print the full schema supported by this package using `poetry run mall --schema`.

 ## Execution